form-for/form-for/README.md

 ## Flow support

 All form-for packages are built with flow and provides support from the get go.
 Flow will automatically include typings when you import form-for modules.
-Although you do not need to import the types explicitly, you can still do it like this: import type { ... } from 'form-for'.
+Although you do not need to import the types explicitly, you can still do it like this: `import type { ... } from 'form-for'`.

 To use the flow typings shipped with form-for packages:

 * In `.flowconfig`, you cannot ignore `node_modules`.
 * In `.flowconfig`, you cannot import it explicitly in the `[libs]` section.
 * You **do not** need to install library definition using flow-typed.

-## Browser support

-All form-for packages provide browser support through unpkg, such as: `https://unpkg.com/form-for/umd/index.js`

 ## Resources